2024 Green Bay Packers season: NFC Wild Card Playoffs: at (2) Philadelphia Eagles

 This was the fourth playoff meeting between Philadelphia and Green Bay.
 The Eagles led the playoff series 2–1, including wins in the 1960 NFL Championship Game and the 2003 NFC Divisional Game, where the Eagles converted on 4th and 26 on their tying drive late in the fourth quarter, although the Packers won the most recent playoff meeting, a 21–16 win in the 2010 NFC Wild Card Game in Philadelphia en route to their win in Super Bowl XLV.
 In the regular season, the Eagles defeated the Packers 34–29 in a neutral-site game in São Paulo, Brazil in Week 1.

 The Eagles recovered a fumble on the opening kickoff and scored a touchdown to take an early 7–0 lead.
 At the end of the quarter, the Eagles kicked a field goal to extend the lead to 10–0.
 Following a scoreless second quarter, the Packers cut the lead to 10–3 with a field goal almost 10 minutes into the third quarter, but the Eagles soon extended the lead to 16–3 with a Dallas Goedert touchdown.
 While the Packers cut the deficit to 16–10 early in the fourth quarter with a touchdown from Josh Jacobs, the Eagles responded with a field goal to go up 19–10.
 Following a turnover on downs from the Packers, the Eagles kicked another field goal to take a 22–10 lead.
-Cornerback Quinton Mitchell then intercepted Jordan Love in the end zone, sealing the win for Philadelphia.
+Cornerback Quinyon Mitchell then intercepted Jordan Love in the end zone, sealing the win for Philadelphia.